ai4er-cdt/geograph/src/README.md

 │
 ├── models         <- Scripts to train models and then use trained models to make │                     predictions
+│
-└── tests          <- Scripts for unit tests of your functions
+├── tests          <- Scripts for unit tests of your functions │
+└── visualisation  <- Scripts to visualise GeoGraphs
 ```

 This generic folder structure is useful for most project, but feel free to adapt it to your needs.